-You’ll find Lang Co and Banyan Tree around 1 hour 14 minutes drive from Da Nang International Airport.
+You’ll find Lang Co and Banyan Tree around a 1 hour and 14-minute drive from Da Nang International Airport.
 We flew from Hanoi to Da Nang with Vietnam Airlines and were met at the airport by resort staff who helped us to the transfer vehicle.
 The drive was really easy and took us past some beautiful scenery along the way.
-The flight from Hanoi took around 1 hour 20 minutes, so it was really quick and easy.
+The flight from Hanoi took around 1 hour and 20 minutes, so it was really quick and easy.
 There are flights departing out of Hanoi all day, which makes it convenient to find a flight time that works for you.
 You can also fly to Da Nang from Ho Chi Minh.

 What are the rooms like?